• Skip to primary navigation

 • In a large ziplock bag, combine garlic, olive oil, vinegar, cherry juice, cumin, smoked paprika, and sliced steak.
 Steak should be sliced against the grain, which means to cut it in the opposite direction of where the lines run, not parallel to them.
 Allow the steak to marinate for at least 20 minutes, up to overnight.
 If only marinating 20 minutes, leave out on the counter.

 • Meanwhile, slice your shallots and bell peppers into strips.
-Heat 1-2 tablespoon of high heat oil in a cast iron or non-stick pan over medium high heat.
+Heat 1-2 tbsp of high heat oil in a cast iron or non-stick pan over medium high heat.
 Add bell pepper and shallots, leaving it to char on one side for at least 1 minute.
 Then stir around the pan, browning evenly for 4-5 minutes total.

 • Remove the shallots and bell peppers from the pan and put in an oven safe dish.
 Wrap tortillas completely in aluminum foil.
 Preheat oven to 350 degrees F and place the tortillas and shallot/pepper mixture in the oven to keep warm.

-• Add 1-2 more tablespoon of high heat oil to your pan and place the sliced steak evenly.
+• Add 1-2 more tbsp of high heat oil to your pan and place the sliced steak evenly.
 Do not touch for at least 1-2 minutes to get a nice char on one side, then stir to evenly brown on the other side - 4-5 minutes total.

 • Remove everything from the oven and place cooked steak in tortillas with bell peppers and shallots.
 Some good migraine safe toppings are queso fresco, lettuce, radish, and whipped cottage cheese (for a sour cream substitute).